 Type 2 diabetes or prediabetes

-All adults beginning at age 45 and adults without symptoms at any age who are overweight or obese and have 1 or more additional risk factors for diabetes
+All adults starting at age 35 and adults without symptoms at any age who are overweight or obese and have one or more additional risk factors for diabetes

 At least every 3 years